-To prevent any later challenge or disagreement over what was said, brief notes of meetings and telephone calls regarding complaints are kept and a copy of any written response is added to the record.
-These notes are kept securely on the school's ICT system and, where appropriate, encrypted.
+To prevent any later challenge or disagreement over what was said, brief notes of meetings and telephone calls will be kept and a copy of any written response added to the record.
+These notes will be kept securely on the school's ICT system and, where appropriate, encrypted.

 If the concern is about the headteacher, the complaint must be made in writing to the clerk to governors.
-The complainant can then be referred to the chair of governors.
+The complainant will then be referred to the chair of governors.

-In case a complaint is made initially to a governor, the complainant should be referred to the appropriate person.
-The individual in question should not act alone on a complaint outside the procedure; if they do, they cannot be involved if the complaint is subject to a hearing at a later stage of the procedure.
+Where a complaint is made initially to a governor, the complainant will be referred to the appropriate person.
+The individual in question will not act alone on a complaint outside the procedure; if they do, they will not be involved if the complaint is subject to a hearing at a later stage of the procedure.

-Within 15 school days, the complainant and the relevant member of staff should discuss the issue in a respectful and informal manner to seek a mutual resolution.
-Notes must be taken during this discussion.
+Within 15 school days, the complainant and the relevant member of staff will discuss the issue in a respectful and informal manner to seek a mutual resolution.
+Notes will be taken during this discussion.